yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ## Executing commands on running containers

+This is primarily used for debugging purposes and perhaps updating some programs inisde a running container.
 If you want to go into a container to execute some ad-hoc commands inside a running container you can use the following docker command:

 ```bash
 docker exec <options> <container> <command>